White House's Mulvaney to sue over House impeachment subpoenas

 Before becoming acting chief of staff, Mulvaney ran the White House Office of Management and Budget, which made the decision to block nearly $400 million in security assistance for Ukraine last summer.

+Mulvaney’s lawsuit could lead to a ruling on that argument by U.S. District Judge Richard Leon, a conservative appointed by former Republican President George W. Bush, who is already assigned to Kupperman’s case.

+U.S. District Judge Ketanji Brown Jackson, an appointee of former Democratic President Barack Obama, is weighing similar questions in a lawsuit the House filed to enforce a subpoena issued to former White House lawyer Don McGahn.

-Reporting by Jan Wolfe; Editing by Tom Brown and Leslie Adler
+Reporting by Jan Wolfe; Editing by Leslie Adler and Peter Cooney